-ARS 13-2910 is the Arizona statute that defines the crime of animal cruelty.
-People commit this offense when they intentionally or recklessly harm an animal through cruel mistreatment, neglect, cruelty, or abandonment.
+ARS § 13-2910 is the Arizona statute that defines the crime of animal cruelty.
+You commit this offense if you intentionally or recklessly harm an animal through cruel mistreatment, neglect, cruelty, or abandonment.
 A violation of this law can lead to a Class 5 felony charge punishable by over two years in state prison.

 Examples